Insight: Murky deals cast doubt over Nigeria's power sell-off

 The deal resembles arrangements common in Nigeria, in which a company run by a local oligarch 'partners' with a foreign firm with the know how, and takes a cut.

-Industry sources say power privatization is going on in the same way, which will make it slow and costly, even if it does finally turn the lights on.
+Industry sources say power privatisation is going on in the same way, which will make it slow and costly, even if it does finally turn the lights on.

 Oji cited two transmission lines completed in the northern state of Gombe in 2010 as evidence Chrome had relevant experience.